fluxapps/MultiAssign/README.md

 ## Rebuild & Maintenance

 fluxlabs ag, support@fluxlabs.ch
 This project needs to be rebuilt before it can be maintained.

 Are you interested in a rebuild and would you like to participate?
 Take advantage of the crowdfunding opportunity under [discussions](https://github.com/fluxapps/MultiAssign/discussions/5).

+The further plugins which need a rebuild and their pricing are listet here: [REBUILDS] (https://github.com/fluxapps/docs/blob/8ce4309b0ac64c039d29204c2d5b06723084c64b/assets/REBUILDS.png)
-Have a look at our [factsheet](https://github.com/fluxapps/docs/blob/8ce4309b0ac64c039d29204c2d5b06723084c64b/assets/Factsheet_Maintenance_Plugins.png) on the maintenance of our other key projects.
+Please also have a look at our [factsheet](https://github.com/fluxapps/docs/blob/8ce4309b0ac64c039d29204c2d5b06723084c64b/assets/Factsheet_Maintenance_Plugins.png) on the maintenance of our other key projects.